-Figure 17: Roast with broil pan and insert and roasting rack
+Figure 19: Roast with broil pan and insert and roasting rack

 Do not use the broiler pan without the insert.
 A roasting rack (some models) can be used when convection roasting.
-Do not cover the broil pan or insert with aluminum foil; the exposed grease could ignite.
+Do not cover the broil pan or insert with aluminum foil or any other material; the exposed grease could ignite.